- Our Firm

 - Free Consultation

-As a trial attorney at Gilman & Bedigian, LLC, Jon handles a variety of catastrophic medical malpractice/personal injury cases.
-Jon has extensive experience with cases involving:
+As a trial attorney at Gilman & Bedigian, LLC, Jon handles a variety of medical malpractice and personal injury cases.
+Jon has extensive experience with cases involving catastrophic injuries, including, but not limited to:

 - Cerebral Palsy